agencyenterprise/aeboilerplate/docs/documentation.md

 The API and client are tested and we highly encourage you to keep them up when developing.
 The API tests are set in the `api/spec` folder and are basically integration tests.
 The client tests are set in the same folder as their components or tested files as they are unit tests.

-You can run the tests by executing (in the meta project folder):
+You can run the tests by executing (in the meta-project folder):

 ```shell
 npm run client-test